RobertPrentner/robertprentner.github.io/_pages/publications.md

 <!-- [Pluralist-Monism.
 Derived Category Theory as the Grammar of n-Awareness](https://arxiv.org/abs/2009.01691), v1 Sep 2, 2020. -->

 ## 2025
+* **R. Prentner**, Daoist Unity of Science, the Bifurcation of Nature, and Technology, in press.
-* **R. Prentner**, Mathematized Phenomenology and the Science of Consciousness, *Phenomenology and the Cognitive Sciences*, accepted.
+* **R. Prentner**, [Mathematized Phenomenology and the Science of Consciousness](https://doi.org/10.1007/s11097-025-10060-z), *Phenomenology and the Cognitive Sciences*, accepted.

 ## 2024
 * **R. Prentner**, and S. Dobson.
 [Artistic Mediation in Mathematized Phenomenology](https://philarchive.org/archive/PREAMI-2), *Women in MathArt – Research, Creativity, and Teaching*, Cham: Springer, pp. 81-92.